Kevin J. Garber

 Background

-Mr. Garber graduated with Distinction from The Pennsylvania State University with a B.S. in Biology, took his M.S. in Oceanography and Limnology from the University of Wisconsin, his Ph.D. in Ecology from the University of Pittsburgh, and his law degree from the Duquesne University School of Law, where he was a member of the Duquesne University Law Review.
+Mr. Garber graduated with Distinction from The Pennsylvania State University with a B.S. in Biology in 1978, took his M.S. in Oceanography and Limnology from the University of Wisconsin in 1981, his Ph.D. in Ecology from the University of Pittsburgh in 1983, and his law degree from the Duquesne University School of Law in 1987, where he was a member of the Duquesne University Law Review.
 Mr. Garber’s graduate and doctoral work researched point and non-point source pollutant loadings to lakes and the development of remedial alternatives.

 Memberships and Affiliations

 Mr. Garber has been ranked among Pennsylvania’s top environmental lawyers in Chambers USA’s America’s Leading Business Lawyers since 2004.
 He has been listed in The Best Lawyers in America© in the Environmental Law Section since 2005 and is also listed in the Water Law, Energy Law, Natural Resources Law and Litigation – Environmental sections.
-Mr. Garber was named the Best Lawyers® 2014, 2017 and 2020 Energy Law “Lawyer of the Year,” 2015, 2018 and 2021 Environmental Law “Lawyer of the Year,” and 2016 and 2019 Natural Resources Law “Lawyer of the Year” in Pittsburgh, Pa.
-He has been selected to the Pennsylvania Super Lawyers list (Thomson Reuters) since 2005.
+Mr. Garber was named the Best Lawyers® 2014, 2017 and 2020 Energy Law “Lawyer of the Year;” the 2015, 2018 and 2021 Environmental Law “Lawyer of the Year;” and the 2016, 2019 and 2024 Natural Resources Law “Lawyer of the Year” in Pittsburgh, Pa.
+He was selected to the 2005-2020 Pennsylvania Super Lawyers lists (Thomson Reuters) and was named to the 2023 Energy & Environment Power 100 by City & State Pennsylvania.

-Mr. Garber is an adjunct professor of law at the Duquesne University School of Law where he teaches courses in environmental law and litigation and is an adjunct faculty member in the Bayer School of Natural and Environmental Sciences at Duquesne University where he teaches courses on environmental law and policy in the graduate school.
+Mr. Garber is an adjunct professor of law at the Duquesne University School of Law where he teaches courses in environmental law and litigation and is an adjunct faculty member in the Bayer School of Natural and Environmental Sciences at Duquesne University.
 He serves on the Advisory Committee to the Duquesne University Center for Environmental Research and Education.

-Mr. Garber serves on the boards of directors of the Greater Pittsburgh Chamber of Commerce, the Pennsylvania Environmental Council and the 3 Rivers Wet Weather Demonstration Program, an Allegheny County non-profit entity which is helping to coordinate a regional response to wet weather water quality issues in the County.
-He is a former board member and past chairman and president of the Board of Directors of the Allegheny Land Trust, and a former board member of the Local Government Academy.
+Mr. Garber serves on the boards of directors of the Greater Pittsburgh Chamber of Commerce and the 3 Rivers Wet Weather Demonstration Program, an Allegheny County non-profit entity which is helping to coordinate a regional response to wet weather water quality issues in the County.
+He is a former board member and past chairman and president of the Board of Directors of the Allegheny Land Trust, and a former board member of the Local Government Academy and the Pennsylvania Environmental Council.

 Publications/Presentations